Investor funding in edtech drives unwarranted behaviour: Byju's Aakash CEO

-Investors' funding in the edtech space is driving an unwarranted behaviour which is not good for the industry, Byju's Aakash Education Services Limited (AESL) Managing Director and CEO Deepak Mehrotra said on Monday.
+Investors' funding in the edtech space is driving an unwarranted behaviour which is not good for the industry, Byju's Aakash Education Services Ltd (AESL) Managing Director and CEO Deepak Mehrotra has said.

-Speaking to PTI, Mehrotra also said that digital alone can't meet aspirations of medical and engineering students looking to get into premium institution, and it is important to address requirement of new learners.
+Speaking to PTI, Mehrotra also said that digital alone can't meet aspirations of medical and engineering students looking to get into premium institutions, and it is important to address requirement of new learners.

 Click here to follow our WhatsApp channel

-"Investors' funding is very clearly driving behaviours which are not good for anyone, I only hope sanity prevails," said Mehrotra who has been appointed AESL's CEO on Monday.
+"Investors' funding is very clearly driving behaviours which are not good for anyone, I only hope sanity prevails," said Mehrotra who was appointed AESL's CEO on Monday.

 He was replying to a query about the need for consolidation in the edtech and test preparatory space where there has been a lot of changes in the business models of several firms.

-"If a learner that you are talking to is preparing to pick up premiere Indian institutions, be it medical or engineering, it needs long learning.
-I am completely convince it cannot be done digitally alone," he said.
+"If a learner that you are talking to is preparing to pick up premier Indian institution, be it medical or engineering, it needs long learning.
+I am completely convinced it cannot be done digitally alone," he said.

 He, however, said that the digital medium is required to address the need of new learners who are more of digital natives.